Neem-Tech/Octo-MAX31855-Breakout-Board/README.md

 # Octo-MAX31855-Breakout-Board
-This is the GitHub source code repository for the octo MAX31855 breakout board sold by Neem Tech on eBay and Amazon.
+Welcome to the official GitHub source code repository for the octo MAX31855 breakout board.

+The board is sold by Neem Tech on Ebay and Amazon.

 https://www.ebay.com/usr/neemtech

 https://www.amazon.com/s?me=AH0OQAWQBELD0&marketplaceID=ATVPDKIKX0DER

-This respository offers the following functionality:
+The features listed below are included in the repository:
 1. Can read the temperatures of the reference junction (IC) and the thermocouples
 2. Can return thermocouple error codes if a fault is detected
-3. Handles negative temperatures
+3. Handling of negative temperatures

-This repository contains the following files:
+In this repository are the following files:
 1. LICENSE        - MIT license document
 2. MAX31855.cpp   - C++ source code for Arduino
 3. MAX31855.h     - C++ header file for Arduino